英文字典中文字典

 • The Hittites - World History Encyclopedia

 • Who were the Hittites?
-The history of the Hittite Empire explained in . . .
+The history of the Hittite . . . - The Archaeologist

 • Smarthistory – Hittites, an introduction